Meaning of Hot Potato

 Drop Like a Hot Potato

 There may be a clue in the related idiom ‘to drop something like a hot potato.’
-It is a verb phrase which means to quickly disassociate yourself with something that is controversial, embarrassing, difficult, etc. To quickly abandon a person, pursuit, or thing.
+It is a verb phrase that means to quickly disassociate yourself with something that is controversial, embarrassing, difficult, etc. To quickly abandon a person, pursuit, or thing.
 This idiom uses a hot potato as a metaphor for something that was handed to you or something which has been thrown into your lap, but which you want to get rid of as quickly as possible so as not to get ‘burned.’
 A hot potato could be social, political, personal, etc. Examples of how this phrase might be used are:

 “All she wanted to do was change me.
 I dropped her like a hot potato.”